-Sixth-form colleges provide high-quality academic education for 16- to 18-year-old pupils enabling them to progress to university, the workplace or higher-level vocational education.
-There are 280 colleges in the UK, 68 of which are designated as sixth-form colleges, offering an extensive range of academic, technical and professional courses as well as apprenticeships.
+Sixth-form colleges provide high quality academic education for 16- to 18-year-old pupils enabling them to progress to university, the workplace or higher-level vocational education.
+There are 280 colleges in the UK and 68 are designated as sixth-form colleges, offering an extensive range of academic, technical and professional courses as well as apprenticeships.
 Sixth-form colleges have a reputation for academic excellence, many of them being rated outstanding by Ofsted.
 However, they do not have a history of offering boarding accommodation – something we are changing at Richard Huish College in Taunton.

-While state boarding schools are well-established, boarding at a sixth-form college is a relatively rare concept.
+While state boarding schools are well established, boarding at a sixth-form college is a relatively rare concept.
 Each year, state boarding schools regularly outperform other state schools with a good number topping academic league tables around the country.
 The combination of the excellent state-funded education and a boarding community enables pupils to make the most of their talents and abilities.
 However, these schools offer Level 2 (GCSE) and Level 3 (A level) qualifications and are for pupils aged 11 to 18, while a sixth-form college is a more adult environment and only has pupils who are between 16 and 19 years.

 At Richard Huish College, based in Taunton, the boarding house opened its doors to pupils from around the world, including the UK, in September 2017.
-The house has 52 single study bedrooms, all with ensuite bathrooms.
+The house has 53 study bedrooms, all with ensuite bathrooms.
 The College has been welcoming international pupils for many years but knew that while homestay parents do an amazing job of nurturing pupils new to the UK, there were also some pupils who would prefer the boarding house experience.
 The boarding house means the College can offer choice and flexibility to pupils and their parents – essentially offering an independent school sixth-form experience at a fraction of the cost.

 Sixth-form boarding at a state college is also an option for UK pupils who travel long distances daily to study at an outstanding college.
 Flexi-boarding or weekly boarding is a great option when a late sports fixture or exam preparation needs to take priority.
-Many of our pupils live rurally – parents see the advantages of flexi-boarding while pupils were excited by the opportunity of becoming more independent.
+Many of our pupils live rurally – parents see the advantages of flexi-boarding while pupils are excited by the opportunity of becoming more independent.

-Boarding at a sixth-form college, FE College or state boarding school, your son or daughter can expect plenty of home comforts and a warm welcome from the houseparents.
+Boarding at a sixth-form college, FE college or state boarding school, your son or daughter can expect plenty of home comforts and a warm welcome from the houseparents.
 Their confidence and independence will be nurtured and the experience will given them essential preparation for university life.
 Boarding students make a great circle of friends in the boarding house, often friends they will have for life.
 A rigorous set of Ofsted boarding standards is adhered to, ensuring the pastoral welfare and academic development of all pupils.

 Subscribe / latest articles and news from our schools